pv-baxi/esp32ess/docs/README.md

 ## VE.Bus receive frames

-In my code I'm looking for the following frames to be received from the Multiplus:
+In the function _multiplusCommandHandling()_ I'm looking for the following frames to be received from the Multiplus:

 1. Sync frame, sent by Multiplus every 20ms (50Hz), example:
    83 83 FD 02 55 51 18 02 97 FF
-      * 83 83 = device address, here from Multiplus
+      * 83 83 = device address (from Multiplus? or to MK3?)
       * FD    = sync frame
       * 02    = frame number (0..127), increases on every frame
       * 55    = "special" character (= 01010101) indicating the sync frame